No products in the cart.

 Using persuasive devices

-A great introduction should also use a range of persuasive devices, such as:
+A great introduction should also use a range of persuasive devices,

 - Emotive language